Brussels Things To Do With Kids

 16. Brussels Aquarium

-In the center of Brussels, there is a public aquarium called the Brussels Aquarium, also called the “Natura Artis Magistra.”
+In the center of Brussels is a public aquarium called the Brussels Aquarium, also called the “Natura Artis Magistra.”
 It was founded in 1835, making it one of Europe’s first zoos.
 The Aquarium showcases various aquatic species worldwide, including fish, reptiles, amphibians, and invertebrates.
 The Aquarium is an excellent place for kids to learn about the sea and its inhabitants because it includes a collection of over 6,000 animals of 400 different kinds.

 The Aquarium is divided into different areas, including the Amazonian forest, coral reef, shark tank, and penguin pool.
 Each location is created to closely resemble the creatures’ native environments, giving visitors an engaging and instructive experience.